What is Microdosing?

 How Long Does Microdosing Last?

-A microdose lasts anywhere between 8 hours to 72 hours, depending on which psychedelic substance are taken.
+A microdose lasts anywhere between 8 hours to 72 hours, depending on which psychedelic substance is taken.
 Typically, the after-effects are felt strongly throughout the day that the microdose is ingested and more subtly on the second day.
 It’s interesting that the second-day effects only occur when taking a microdose.
-When consuming the total recreational dose of a drug, the effects are felt more strongly, but they last for a shorter period of time.
+When consuming the total recreational dose of a drug, the effects are felt more strongly, but they last for a shorter period.

-The problem with those who microdose is that they are usually doing it without medical supervision or direction.
-They will often guess what the microdose amount is or take a substance without knowing its exact ingredients.
-This is because these drugs are not monitored, so it’s not always stated what it consists of.
+Microdosing is usually done without medical supervision or direction.
+Those who microdose will often guess what the microdose amount is.
+Also, a microdose might be taken without knowing its exact ingredients, since these drugs are not monitored and don’t always state what they consist of.

-Additionally, the human body develops tolerance to these drugs over time, causing people to increase their dose gradually every time it happens.
+Additionally, the human body develops tolerance to these drugs over time, causing people to increase their dose gradually.
 This leads to people taking the full recreational amount every day to reach the same physical and mental boost as the original microdose!
 Of course, once a person is taking such a large dose every day, they have developed a substance abuse disorder that can cause various physical, mental, and emotional issues.

 It is widely believed that since hallucinogenic drugs are not as physically addictive as other drugs, they are safer to ingest.
 Although, indeed, hallucinogenic drugs don’t cause symptoms as severe as other drugs, they can still lead to addiction.